badges/shields/CONTRIBUTING.md

   `/SERVICE/NOUN/PARAMETERS/QUALIFIERS`.
 For instance,
   `/gitter/room/nwjs/nw.js`.
 The vendor is gitter, the badge is for rooms, and the parameter is nwjs/nw.js.
-- Services which require a url/hostname parameter should use a query parameter to accept `/SERVICE/SCHEME/HOST/NOUN/PARAMETERS/QUALIFIERS`.
+- Services which require a url/hostname parameter should use a query parameter to accept that value.
 For instance, `/discourse/topics?server=https://meta.discourse.org`.

 ## Coding guidelines